 Don’t just use ribbons and baubles to decorate the tree.
 Use them to decorate other areas in the home too!
 You can hang baubles from the light fixtures along with pretty ribbons to add interest to a room.
 You can also use strips of tinsel just about anywhere to give it a Christmassy feel.
 Place lots of baubles in see through vases rather than flowers.
 They make cheap and good looking centerpieces for the dinner table.

 Incorporate Green with White

 If you only use one ‘Christmas’ colour in your decor, make it green.
-Green is very versatile and natural, and looks amazing against white (plus Greenery was Pantone’s colour of the 2017!).
+Green is very versatile and natural, and looks amazing against white.
 You can use it in the form of plants, vines, wreaths, and other Christmas decorations to keep a classy feel in your home.
 If you’d rather go for something more vibrant, then feel free to go for red.
 Pretty much any colour will pop when white is your base colour.
 Just beware of the mood colours can create.
 While green promotes tranquillity, red can promote urgency – not a great thing when you’re trying to make dinner for 10 people!

 Hopefully, you’ll love these tips and they’ll help you to create the exact look you want in your home.
 Everybody has different tastes, especially when it comes to Christmas decor.
 Don’t be a scrooge – create a Christmas atmosphere in your home but keep it classy with this guide.
 If you have any tips of your own that you think work a treat, let us know below.